 Most medical professionals have jumped on the rationing bandwagon, echoing the cry that there’s not enough to go around.
 As I explain in Professional Poison, professionals are trained to manage capitalism, not to challenge it.

 In contrast, most health workers believe that people’s needs should come first – our patients’ needs and our own.
 That belief compels us to organize with other workers against capitalism.

 Organized health workers are the best defenders of medical services.
 I learned this in 1981, when the Canadian Union of Public Employees (CUPE) struck Ontario hospitals to protest cuts to staff and services.

 For seven days, 13,000 striking health workers defied back-to-work legislation, media attacks, police harassment and the jailing of top union officials.
 Unwilling to mobilize an all-out public-sector strike to press their demands, union officials caved in.

 The defeat was substantial.
 Thirty-five worker-activists were fired, and more than 9,000 were disciplined.
-My brother Ron was one of the fired activists, being the chief shop steward and picket captain for the Toronto General Hospital.
+My brother Ron Rosenthal was one of the fired activists, being the chief shop steward and picket captain for the Toronto General Hospital.

 Eventually, all the activists were reinstated, but Ron had died of heart failure by then.
 He was only 32.
 It wasn’t the strike that killed him, but the betrayal of union officials.
 In his pamphlet, Rank and File Rebellion: The 1981 Ontario Hospital Strike, Ron wrote,

 “In the events leading up to the strike, during the strike and throughout the defense campaign, the union brass acted against the interests of the rank and file.”